CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 ### Queue for outgoing messages

-All emails that MailerQ sends out are fetched from the outbox queue.
-This outbox queue feeds MailerQ with messages to be delivered.
+All emails that MailerQ is going to send out are fetched from the outbox queue.
+The outbox queue feeds MailerQ with messages to be delivered.
 The name of this queue can be set with the "rabbitmq-outbox" setting in the config file.
 The default value is "outbox".

 The outbox queue is the only queue from which messages are read.
-All other queues are just used to publish messages to.
-If you want to inject outgoing email messages directly into RabbitMQ, you should publish your messages to this outbox queue so that MailerQ automatically picks them up and delivers them.
+If you want to inject outgoing email messages directly into RabbitMQ, you should therefore publish your messages to this outbox queue so that MailerQ automatically picks them up and delivers them.

 ### Queues for incoming messages

-All queues other than the outbox queue are used by MailerQ to write data to.
+The queues other than the outbox queue are used by MailerQ to write data to.
-These are for example queues to which the results are written, and queues for incoming messages.
-Incoming messages are messages that are being received by MailerQ, for example on its SMTP port or in its spool directory.
+These are for example queues to which the results are written, and queues that are used for incoming messages.
+Incoming messages for example come from the MailerQ SMTP port or are the messages that are dropped in the spool directory.

-Messages that are received by MailerQ via one of the injection mechanisms are converted into JSON and published to message queues.
-The "rabbitmq-inbox" setting specifies the queue to which all these correctly received messages are delivered, and "rabbitmq-refused" holds the messages that were delivered to the SMTP port, but that were not accepted (e.g., because the client did not correctly authenticate).
+Messages that are received by MailerQ via one of the injection mechanisms are converted into JSON format and published to message queues.
+The "rabbitmq-inbox" setting specifies the default queue for these incoming messages, but there other queues that are used as well.

 ```
 rabbitmq-inbox:     inbox
+rabbitmq-local:     local
+rabbitmq-reports:   reports
 rabbitmq-refused:   refused
-rabbitmq-reports:   reports
-rabbitmq-local:     local
 ```

+If you do not set an explicit "inbox" queue, all incoming messages are automatically published to the "outbox" queue.
+This means that all incoming messages are automatically sent out again.
+Leaving this "inbox" queue empty is a very common thing to do, especially if you set up MailerQ as a retransmitter.

+The "refused", "reports" and "local" settings are optional too.
+If you leave them empty, MailerQ simply publishes all incoming message to the inbox queue (or to the outbox queue if no inbox was set).
+But if you do configure one or more of these queues, MailerQ analyzes each incoming message to see if it should be published to the normal inbox, or to one of the other queues instead.

+MailerQ internally keeps a list of "local" email addresses.
+This list can be edited via the management console.
+If you have configured a "local" message queue, and a mail comes in for an address that is on that list, the message will not be dropped in a the "inbox" queue, but in the "local" queue instead.

-The "inbox" queue is not the only queue to which incoming messages are published, it is slightly more complicated than that.
-When MailerQ receives a message, the message is analyzed first.
-If it contains a delivery report (or some other kind of report), the message is not placed in the "inbox" queue but in the "reports" queue instead.
-If by accident or on purpose a non-regular mail comes in on the SMTP port (for example a bounced email or a DMARC report).
-Such mails will not be published to the regular inbox queue, but to the reports queue where you can further inspect them.
+And if the local email turns out to be not a normal type of email, but some kind of delivery report (or some other kind of report), the message is not even placed in the "inbox" queue but goes to the "reports" queue instead:

-Each incoming mail is also checked to see whether the recipient appears on the list of "local" email addresses that can be managed via the management console.
-If the recipient appears on this list, the email is accepted (even when it came in over an unauthenticated SMTP connection) and is stored in the "local" message queue.

-Messages that do not contain a report and that are also not local (this normally is the majority of all messages) are sent to the "inbox" queue.
-To summerize, incoming messages are published to one of the following four
-queues:

 * inbox queue: regular incoming messages
 * local queue: incoming messages for local recipient addresses
-* reports queue: incoming messages that contain a delivery report
+* reports queue: incoming messages for local recipients that contain a delivery report
 * refused queue: incoming messages that were not accepted

-The names of all these queues are optional and you may set them all to empty strings.
-If you do not set an explicit "inbox" queue, all incoming messages are automatically published to the "outbox" queue.
-This means that all incoming messages are automatically sent out again.
-Leaving this "inbox" queue empty is a very common thing to do, especially if you set up MailerQ as a retransmitter.

-You can also leave the "local" and "reports" queue settings empty.
-If you do this MailerQ will not explicitly check whether an email was sent to a local address and/or whether an incoming message contained a delivery report.
-All incoming messages are treated as regular incoming messages and are sent to the inbox queue.

-When you configure MailerQ to listen to one or more SMTP ports, and you also require incoming connections to authenticate, you might receive messages over unauthenticated connections.
+The last queue to mention is the "refused" queue.
+It is used for message that were not accepted.
+For example, when you configure MailerQ to listen to one or more SMTP ports, and you require incoming connections to authenticate, you might receive messages over unauthenticated connections.
 These messages are rejected and do not end up in the "inbox" queue.
 However, for debugging and/or security reasons you might still want to find out who is flooding your SMTP server.
 By assigning a value to "rabbitmq-refused", you instruct MailerQ to send